Skip to main content

 checkRep()

-Define a private checkRep() method that throws an exception if the RI does not hold and does nothing otherwise.
-Then call it from your code:
+An ADT implementation should define a private checkRep() method that throws an exception if the RI does not hold and does nothing otherwise.
+The surrounding ADT implementation should call the checkRep() method in the following places:

 • At the end of the constructor.